uosvald/substrate-knowledge-map/quizzes/02-basics.md

 - [ ] C. Linux
 - [ ] D. Android

-### 3. Why do we need both rust stable and rust nightly version installed to compile Substrate?
+### 3. Why do we need both the rust stable and rust nightly versions installed to compile Substrate?

 - [ ] A. We want to make sure our binaries support the upcoming features in rust nightly version.
 - [ ] B. To test our compiled binaries support features in both rust stable and rust nightly.